newrelic/nri-mysql/THIRD_PARTY_NOTICES.md

 ```
 Copyright (c) 2009 The Go Authors.
 All rights reserved.

-Redistribution and use in source and binary forms, with or without
+mysqltribution and use in source and binary forms, with or without
 modification, are permitted provided that the following conditions are
 met:

-   * Redistributions of source code must retain the above copyright
+   * mysqltributions of source code must retain the above copyright
 notice, this list of conditions and the following disclaimer.
-   * Redistributions in binary form must reproduce the above
+   * mysqltributions in binary form must reproduce the above
 copyright notice, this list of conditions and the following disclaimer
 in the documentation and/or other materials provided with the
 distribution.